maib-ecomm/maib-payment-gateway-for-woocommerce/README.md

 **Three currencies**: MDL / USD / EUR (depending on your Project settings).

-**Payment refund** - through the standard WooCommerce refund function from the created order (see screenshot).
+**Payment refund** - through the standard WooCommerce refund function from the created order.
 The amount returned may be less than or equal to the transaction amount.
 The return action is possible only once for each successful transaction.

 ## Requirements
 - Registration on the maibmerchants.md platform